ayoisaiah/focus/README.md

 - You can skip break sessions.
 - You can customise the number of sessions before a long break.
 - You can set a maximum number of sessions.
-- Destop notifications are supported on all platforms.
+- Desktop notifications are supported on all platforms.
 - You can customise the notification messages.
 - Detailed statistics for your work history are provided including charts.
 - Focus provides six built-in ambient sounds that you can play during a session, and you can add your own custom sounds.